ifm/developerportal/v1.1.30/_sources/SoftwareInterfaces/Docker/docker.md.txt

 $ docker load < ifm3d.tar
 ```

-Start the docker container like this on every other device:
+Start the Docker container like this on every other device:

 ```console
 $ docker run ifm3d
 ```

 >Note: The image name might be different than the saved container name.
-After `docker load`, docker will show the name of the loaded image
+After `docker load`, Docker will show the name of the loaded image